otto-de/api-guidelines/guidelines/020_guidelines/070_error-handling/0030_must-use-extension-for-input-validation-errors.md

 # use `problem+json` extension for input validation errors

-> TODO: [Define and link Validation Error as problem type]
+If an input validation error occurs when calling an API, we expect a `400 Bad Request` response.

-If an input validation error occurs when we call an API, we expect a `400 Bad Request` response.
 The problem `type` is defined at <https://api.otto.de/api-docs/errors/ValidationError>, the `title` should be _"Your request cannot be validated."_.

 This results in the following structure: